Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: A differentially private Greedy Learning Algorithm for Rule Lists

-Our differentially-private algorithm for learning rule lists, \DPGRL, is detailed in Algorithm~\ref{alg:smooth-dp}.
-Note that consistent with the literature, the set of rules $\ruleset$ is assumed to be publicly known and is not obtained as a computation from the data.
-This algorithm iteratively adds a new rule to the rule list $RL$.
+The proposed differentially private algorithm for learning rule lists, called \DPGRL, is detailed in Algorithm~\ref{alg:smooth-dp}.
+This algorithm is based on the smooth sensitivity established in the previous subsection and uses Laplace noise.
+It takes as input a set of rules $\ruleset$ that is assumed to be publicly known and is not obtained as a computation from the data.
+Note that this assumption is consistent with the literature.
+For a set of parameters (Gini impurity computation, rule list size and minimum support, and privacy guarantees) this greedy algorithm iteratively adds a new rule to the rule list $RL$.
 At each step, it checks whether the support in the current remaining dataset $X_{rem}$ verifies the minimum support condition (Line~\ref{line:cond-min-sup}), including the confidence threshold computed once for all (Line~\ref{line:confidence}).
-For each rule $r \in \ruleset$, its Gini impurity is computed at Line~\ref{line:gini-smooth-laplace} and the rule $R^\bigstar$ whose noisy Gini is the lowest is returned. $R^\bigstar$ is then added to $RL$ with its DP prediction $q^\bigstar$ ( Line~\ref{line:prediction}) and removed from $\ruleset$.
-The main loop is stopped when (1) the rule list reaches the maximum length, (2) the support condition is not verified anymore or (3) when adding a rule does not improve the Gini index.
+For each rule $r \in \ruleset$, its noisy Gini impurity is computed using our proposed Laplace mechanism based on smooth sensitivity at Line~\ref{line:gini-smooth-laplace} and the rule $R^\bigstar$ with lowest noisy Gini is returned. $R^\bigstar$ is then added to $RL$ with its DP prediction $q^\bigstar$ (Line~\ref{line:prediction}) and removed from $\ruleset$.
+The main loop is stopped when (1) the rule list reaches the maximum length, (2) the support condition is not verified anymore or (3) adding a rule does not improve the Gini impurity value.